NoviBuilder/novi-plugin-rd-twitterfeed/README.md

 * Change user name which posts are shown

 ## Developer Settings
-* querySelector — containes a css selector which defines the Plugin container.
+* querySelector — contains a css selector which defines the Plugin container.

 ## How to add RD Twitterfeed on your page
 If your website doesn't contain RD Twitterfeed follow the instructions below to install it.